The Coverage provided by Michigan Condo Insurance

 Two Things on Michigan Condo policy that affects coverage:

 Michigan Condo Assessments:

 Condo association insurance typically includes commercial insurance coverage for the commonly shared building and common areas.
 Such policies usually have an association deductible.
-If the condo association needs significant work or there is substantial damage to the structure, the condo association will tender the claim to their commercial insurer, and they would get covered for their loss
+If the condo association needs work due to damage to the structure, the association will submit a claim to their commercial insurer to cover the loss.

-If there is a deductible on the master policy, that deductible is charged against all owners.
+If there is a deductible on the master policy, that cost will go to all unit-owners.
 So if there are five unit owners, then the deductible would be divided into five ways.
 Your condo policy can cover part of this assessment through a coverage called loss assessment.
 Usually, your policy will provide coverage up to $1000, but higher limits are available.
 Knowing the association’s by-laws will show you the maximum amount that will assess you.
 Recently, Associations have taken higher condo deductibles on their policies to save money.
 These deductibles can go up to $50,000, and you could be responsible for a prorated total of the deductible.
 Reading your by-laws will help you avoid an unexpected bill.

 Owners of units do not own the entire complex.
 Typically, they own their unit and share ownership of the rest of the complex with other owners.